Mortgages

 • Buy to let buyers: 10% of mortgages can have less than a 30% deposit.

-How much can you afford?
+How much can you realistically afford?

-A smaller mortgage would mean lower monthly repayments and reduced overall costs.
+Think about what you can comfortably afford - for instance, a smaller mortgage would mean lower monthly repayments and reduced overall costs.

 • The length of your mortgage: A shorter term will mean higher monthly payments, but you’ll be mortgage-free sooner.
 You’ll need to weigh up what’s more important to you, and what’s manageable.